MITHRADEVIK3009/YOUTH_INDIA_FOUNDATION/README.md

 ### What We Aimed to Achieve

 We aimed to provide tangible, relatable examples for future generations.
-By celebrating these powerful women, the video makes the ambition to lead in any sector—tech, finance, or business—feel completely attainable.
+By celebrating these powerful women, the video makes the ambition to lead in any sector tech, finance, or business feel completely attainable.
 The video's difference lies in changing the narrative from "if" women can lead to "how" they are leading right now.

 ---